joostmeijles/doc/content/index.md

 and useful commands that weren't clear at first sight after reading the documentation.

 {{< admonition title="Note" type="note" >}}
-I am just setting up this site and am in the process of transferring current documentation to here.
+I am just setting up this site and am in the process of transferring my current documentation to here.
 {{< /admonition >}}

 ## Articles